SRON-ESG/HyperGas/doc/source/emission.rst

 CSF
 ===

-Another method to calculate the emission rate is the CSF method, which provides a more physically-based approach.
+Another method to calculate the emission rate is the CSF method.
+This method is especially useful if gaps in the detected plume, for example, caused by low albedo, make the estimate based on the total IME less reliable.

-The source rate is the product of the cross-plume gas enhancement integral and a different effective wind speed :math:`U_{eff,CSF}`):
+The source rate is estimated as the product of the cross-plume gas enhancement integral and a different effective wind speed :math:`U_{eff,CSF}`):

 .. math::
    Q = U_{eff,CSF} \int_{a}^{b} {\Delta}X(x,y) \,dy

 Here, the x-axis aligns with the wind direction, while the y-axis is oriented perpendicular to it.
-The integral is evaluated between the plume boundaries [a, b], as defined by the plume mask.
+The integral is evaluated between the plume boundaries [a, b], as defined by the cross section in the plume mask.
+The spacing between CSF sections is set to 2.5 $\times$ pixel resolution, rather than 1 $\times$ pixel resolution, to reduce overlap between adjacent sections and ensure sufficient independence of sampled data.

 A centerline curve is fitted to the plume mask using the `ddeq <https://ddeq.readthedocs.io/>`_ library (`Kuhlmann et al. 2024 <https://doi.org/10.5194/gmd-17-4773-2024>`_), which constructs a two-dimensional curve based on the pixels within the plume area